ferrillt/Hays-County-Real-Estate-Analysis/README.md

 The forecast suggests a somewhat slower county-level market.
 Sellers may need to prepare for a longer marketing period, while buyers may have more time to evaluate properties and negotiate.
 The forecast is an estimate rather than a guaranteed result.

+## Conclusion

+The analysis found that housing-market measures can support a useful one-month-ahead forecast of median days on market for Hays County.
+Ridge regression produced the best test-period results, with an MAE of 4.64 days, and performed better than both baseline methods.
+The September 2026 forecast of 82.5 days suggests that homes may remain on the market somewhat longer than they did in August.
+Although the model cannot predict the selling time of an individual property, it can provide additional context for county-level market discussions.

+## Recommendations

+Real estate professionals can use the forecast when discussing pricing, marketing periods, negotiations, and client expectations.
+Each forecast should be presented as an estimate and include information about the model’s historical error.
+Unusual changes should be reviewed before results are shared with clients.
+The forecast should supplement a comparative market analysis and professional knowledge of the property and local community rather than replace them.

+Future development should consider city-level forecasts for Kyle, Buda, and San Marcos, as well as separate models by property type or price range.
+Additional economic and housing measures could also be evaluated.
+Prediction intervals and testing across multiple historical periods would provide a better understanding of forecast uncertainty and stability.

+## Implementation Plan

+The process can be updated monthly when new Realtor.com and Freddie Mac observations become available.
+The new data should pass through the same preparation and validation steps documented in the notebook.
+After the data have been checked, the ridge model can be retrained and used to generate the following month’s forecast.

+A dashboard or CRM report could display the latest actual value, next-month forecast, expected change, historical test error, and a brief explanation for clients.
+An analyst or broker should review the results before distribution, especially when the forecast shows an unusually large monthly change.
+Model performance should also be reviewed periodically to determine whether the predictors, training period, or modeling approach need to be updated.

 ## Assumptions and Limitations

 The analysis assumes that the source measurements remained reasonably consistent over time and that monthly mortgage-rate averages represent general financing conditions.
 It also assumes that current-month housing measures would be available before the following month’s forecast is generated.